tudurom/bsc-thesis/doc/main.typ

 the binary of the second, trusted compiler binary
 $T$.
 I first check that $A$ can regenerate itself: compiling $s_A$ with $A$ should create an identical copy of $A$.
-// That is, when
-// given the unaltered, legitimate compiler source code, $A$ will compromise it and
-// yield an identical copy of itself.
-// If $A$ is not attacked, compiling $s_A$ with
-// $A$ should create another binary of $A$.
 If this fails, then the compiler cannot be reproduced and thus no conclusion can be drawn.
 Next, I use $T$ to compile $s_A$, with $A_T$ as a result.
 Finally, $A_T$ is used to compile